silviucpp/ebeanstalkd/README.md

 ### Features

-- Automatically detects when server is down and is trying periodically to reconnect
+- Automatically detects server downtime and periodically attempts reconnection.
-- Can provide notifications to another process when connection goes down/up
+- Offers notifications to another process when the connection goes down or is restored.
-- Support for connection pool using erlpool
+- Includes support for connection pooling via `erlpool`.
-- Very big throughput in messages per second that can be sent over one single connection (achieved over 50K/second on a single connection)
+- High message throughput, exceeding 50K messages per second over a single connection.
-- Protection against OOM
+- Protection against Out of Memory (OOM) errors.
-- The library is working with binary strings but accepts also lists.
+- Operates with binary strings but also accepts lists.

 ### Quick start